kching/app-stack/packages/api/docs/access-control.md

 Resources
 ---
-A resource is a data object with a type and uniquely identifiable by the attribute `Uid`.
+A resource is a data object with a type and uniquely identifiable by the attribute `uid`.
 They can be referenced by a `resource path` with the format `{type}/{uid}`.
 For example;

 ```